 In contrast to arrays, sequences do not imply a specific form of data storage, but can represent any collection of elements that is accessible in a specific order.
 This could be an array (and as a matter of fact, all arrays can be treated as a sequence) or a different data store, such as a linked list, a binary tree or a custom collection implementation.

-For example a method could be written that prints out a
+For example, a method could be written that prints out a

 List<Integer>, it would be much more restrictive.

-Sequences types are expressed with the
+Sequence types are expressed with the

 sequence of keyword followed by a type name.